freesewing/freesewing/markdown/dev/tutorials/pattern-design/conclusion/en.md

 Think about what it is you would like to create, and just do it.
 If you get stuck at any moment, or need some help or advice, you can [join our chat room](https://discord.freesewing.org/) and we'll help you out.

-If you need some ideas or want to help on a pattern design take a look [at these open projects](https://github.com/freesewing/freesewing/discussions?discussions_q=label%3A%22%3Ashirt%3A+pattern+design%22+label%3A%22%3A%2B1%3A+good+first+issue%22) for patterns which are currently being worked on and are good patterns for a first time contributor to have a go at!

 <Note>